yanisliu/YUI-Compressor/README.md

 Open a .js or .css file and press `F7` or `command + b`.

-The plugin generates a new files with the extension `.min.js` or `.min.css`
+The plugin generates a new files with the extension `-min.js` or `-min.css`